samiamandyesican/497R/1_Airfoil_Analysis/airfoil_analysis.md

 \red{P} + \frac{\rho}{2}\red{V^2}+\rho g h = constant
 $$

-At around 12&deg;, the air is too INERTIAL to accelerate over the airfoil fast enough to fill the larger low pressure wake.
-This results in flow separation, also known as stall, (see image below) and rather than just air being accelerated into the wake, a vacuum remains that increasingly pulls the airfoil backwards (increasing drag) rather than provide lift as the angle of attack continues to increase.
+At around 12&deg;, the air is too inertial to accelerate around the airfoil fast enough to fill the low pressure wake.
+This results in flow separation, also known as stall, (see image below) and rather than air being accelerated into the wake, a turbulent vacuum remains that increasingly pulls the airfoil backwards (increasing drag) rather than provide lift as the angle of attack continues to increase.

 ![alt text](image-20.png)